altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 He headed for the ceremonial stage.<br/>
 And climbed the steps.<br/>
 There were merely eight steps.<br/>
-—— How many people’s blood stained his hand in order for him to climb these steps?
+—— How many people’s blood stained his hand in order for him to climb these steps?<br/>
 On the fourth step, he saw someone at the lectern.<br/>
 "… Father."<br/>
 It was the wrinkled figure of the previous emperor.
 With a sword thrust through his chest.<br/>